efonzie/atmospheric/README.md

 # This tools helps you share private meteor packages.

+It is forked from [@DispatchMe's](https://github.com/DispatchMe) project [mgp](https://github.com/DispatchMe/mgp) and modified for Practichem's needs.

 ## Getting Started

-Because this is not a publicly published package, it will need to be cloned and installed locally from the code base.

-    $ git clone ssh://git@code.practichem.com:7999/npm/atmospheric.git
-    $ cd atmospheric
-    $ npm install
-    $ grunt
+Installing this package is just like any other NPM package (we recommend installing it globally):

-    $ sudo npm install -g .
+    $ sudo npm install -g atmospheric

 Add `git-packages.json` to the root of your project.